Argyle Street railway station

 Argyle Street railway station is a station in the City Centre of Glasgow, Scotland, on the Argyle Line, which connects the North Clyde lines at Partick with Rutherglen in the south-east of the city.
 The station is located below the thoroughfare whose name it bears.
 It has a narrow and often crowded island platform.
 It serves the Argyle Street shopping precinct as well as the St Enoch Centre.
-Along with Dalmarnock and Anderston, no services call at this station on a Sunday before 10am or after 6pm.
+The station is open all day Monday to Saturdays but is only open between 10am and 6pm on a Sunday.

 History

 The Glasgow Central Railway was formed in 1888 to link the Clydesdale Junction Railway and Lanarkshire and Ayrshire Railway with the Lanarkshire and Dunbartonshire Railway.
 By the time it was opened between 1894 and 1897, the GCR had been taken over by the Caledonian Railway.
 Although there were three stations under Argyle Street - Anderston, Glasgow Central and Glasgow Cross, there was no station on the site of the current station.

 The line closed in 1964, but it was reopened by British Rail in 1979 and operated by the Scottish Region of British Railways by arrangement with the Greater Glasgow PTE.
 Although the Central Low Level station was reopened, Glasgow Cross was not reopened; instead the new Argyle Street station was constructed, midway between Glasgow Cross and Glasgow Central.